pinot-contrib/pinot-docs/basics/data-import/batch-ingestion/dim-table.md

 ```

-As dimension table are used ot perform lookups of dimension values, they are required to have a primary key (can be a composite key).
+As dimension table are used to perform lookups of dimension values, they are required to have a primary key (can be a composite key).

 ```text
 {